quarkusio/quarkus/extensions/quarkus-rest/runtime/README.md

 - `AbstractMultivaluedMap.putAll(MultivaluedMap)` will add the parameter's `List` values without copying, directly to the store, which means that further calls to `addAll()` will modify those lists, effectively having both maps share their mutable `List` storage.
 - `MultivaluedMap` is missing `addAll(MultivaluedMap)` to complete `putAll`
+- The TCK in JAXRSClient0162 tests sending pre-serialised JSON strings as JSON, and so the JSON serialiser had to be modified to not serialise String entities, but that's wrong, because it will properly serialise Boolean, Number and any Object type.
+Also if you deserialise a JSON string value `"foo"` you will get `foo` without the quotes, whereas with this fix, if we now send a `foo` String value as JSON it will be sent raw (assumed pre-serialised) so this is not regular.
+We should always serialise string values as JSON string values, and introduce a `SerialisedJsonString` type to mark pre-serialised
+  JSON strings.
+Possibly even just `RawString` to make sure no serialise will modify them.